 Wolton is arrested and sentenced to three months imprisonment due to his involvement in a tram-and-bus strike in Cape Town.

 Wolton is released from jail and accepts a position to work at the Yorkshire Times in England.

 Lazar Bach takes over from Wolton at the CPSA political bureau.

 Bram Fischer returns to South Africa to begin his career as a member of the Johannesburg Bar.

-George Poonan and H.A.
+George Gangen Poonen and H.A.
 Naidoo, two young Indian workers, are recruited by Eddie Roux into the Party in Durban.
-They become the first Indian members of CPSA and go on to become some of the most influential members of the Party in Natal and the Natal Indian Congress.
+They become the first Indian members of CPSA and go on to become some of the most influential members of the Party in Natal and the Natal Indian Congress (NIC).

-December 16, The CPSA organizes nine separate meetings in the townships to overcome the restrictions of the Urban Areas Act and a car with Party speakers visits each site in turn.
+The CPSA organizes nine separate meetings in the townships to overcome the restrictions of the Urban Areas Act.
+A car with Party speakers visits each site in turn.

-James La Gama initiates the formation of the National Liberation League with Cissie Gool being elected its president and la Gama as Secretary.
+James La Gama initiates the formation of the National Liberation League (NLL) with Cissie Gool elected its president and la Gama as Secretary.
 Sam Kahn is an organiser of the National Liberation League.

-August 9, Kotane leaves for Moscow travelling via Lourenco Marques
+Kotane leaves for Moscow travelling via Lourenco Marques (now Maputo).

 Andrews goes to Moscow to represent the South African Friends of the Soviet Union at the celebration of the twentieth anniversary of the Soviet Union.